 When the AppendDataBoundItems property is set to true, the DropDownList control is populated with both static items and data generated from the data source.
 The static list item that is added to the DropDownList control has the Value property set to an empty string.
 With that, a data item that contains a null value is bound to the static list item.

 For more information on the Eval and Bind methods, see Data-Binding Expressions Overview.

 When you create an object to act as the source for an ObjectDataSource control, you can manage the conversion of null values within the object's code.
 Two options are available: nullable types and annotations for strongly typed objects such as datasets.

 When you create the select, insert, update, and delete methods of the source object for a ObjectDataSource control, if the parameter value can be null in the data source, you can define parameters and return values for those methods as nullable types.
 Nullable types are value types such as an integer or a Boolean that can be either a regular value or a null value.

 A common source object for the ObjectDataSource control is a strongly typed DataSet object.
 To have a strongly typed DataSet convert null values returned from a data source to a value that you specify, you can annotate the strongly typed DataSet using the nullValue annotation.
-For more information, see Annotating Typed DataSets (ADO.NET).
+For more information, see Handling Null Database Values in Data-Bound Controls.